-Present and past employees may have access to their personnel files.
+Present and past employees will have access to their personnel files and records.

-If an employment verification is requested by a third party, written permission from the employee to release such information is required, except to comply with a judicial order, a lawfully issued subpoena, the Virginia Freedom of Information Act (Va.
+If information relative to employment is requested by banks or other establishments or individuals, written permission from the employee to release such information is required, except to comply with a judicial order, a lawfully issued subpoena, the Virginia Freedom of Information Act (Va.
 Code § 2.2-2700 et seq.), or other law or court order.
+The employee will be notified of the request for records.

 Teacher performance indicators, or other data used to judge the performance or quality of a teacher, maintained in a teacher's personnel file or otherwise is confidential but may be disclosed (i) pursuant to court order, (ii) for the purposes of a grievance proceeding involving the teacher, or (iii) as otherwise required by state or federal law.
-Nothing prohibits the release of or limits the availability of non-identifying, aggregate teacher performance indicators or other data.
+Nothing in this policy prohibits the release of or limits the availability of non-identifying, aggregate teacher performance indicators or other data.